-There will be three mid-term exams given during the course: one on Friday, Feb.
-23rd, one on Friday, Mar.
-30th, and one on Friday, April 27th.
+There will be two mid-term exams given during the course: one on Monday, Mar.
+4th and one on Friday, Apr.
+12th.
 These exams are designed give you the opportunity to demonstrate how well you understand the material.
 The mid-term exams will focus primarily on material covered since the previous exam (or in the case of the first exam, since the beginning of the course); however, each new topic introduced in this course builds incrementally upon the material we'll have studied previously.
 In addition, there will also be a final exam at a date and time to be determined by the Registrar.